 On a typical day, you’ll wake in your host families home.
 You’ll then have breakfast before heading to the human rights office at 9 am.
 Most mornings will begin by writing up notes from the previous day or planning the group activities for later in the afternoon.

-The rest of the day you’ll run training sessions for the women’s groups, talk to children at schools or raise awareness about women’s rights and gender equality in Tanzania.
+The rest of the day you’ll run training sessions for the women’s groups, talk to children or raise awareness about women’s rights and gender equality in Tanzania.
 Your day will finish up at 4 pm.

 In the evenings and on the weekends, you’ll be free to explore Arusha and the wider country.
 You can spend time bartering at a local market, enjoying a tasty meal with your host family or getting to know your fellow volunteers.
 Over the weekend, we recommend one of the many safari’s exploring the wildlife in Tanzania.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.